google/pinject/README.rst

 ``provide_foo_bar``, but assuming you're naming your classes as noun phrases instead of verb phrases, this shouldn't be a problem.

-Watch out don't confuse *provider bindings*, which let you inject args named ``provide_something`` with provider functions, and *provider methods*, which are methods of binding specs that provide instances of some arg name.
+Watch out: don't confuse
+* *provider bindings*, which let you inject args named ``provide_something`` with provider functions; and
+* *provider methods*, which are methods of binding specs that provide instances of some arg name.

 Custom scopes
 =============